Network Q RAC Rally (video game)

-Network Q RAC Rally (Rally in the US) is a rally computer game that is part of the Rally Championship series.
-The game was released for MS-DOS in November 1993.
-It was developed by British studio Pixelkraft and published by Europress Software, five years after Europress published the game Lombard RAC Rally, developed by Red Rat Software.
-A sequel was released in 1996, called Network Q RAC Rally Championship.
+Network Q RAC Rally (Rally in the US) is a rally computer game released for MS-DOS in November 1993.
+It was developed by British studio Pixelkraft and published by Europress Software, five years after Europress's Lombard RAC Rally.
+The new name reflects the change of sponsorship of the real-life annual RAC Rally event in Britain, on which the games are based on.
+Because of this, the game was also referred to as RAC Rally 2 by some critics.